 Report Your Accident to Your Supervisor

-Your employer must post the contact information of the company’s workers’ compensation carrier, its administrator, and the contact person.
+Your employer must display the contact information for the workers’ compensation carrier, including the administrator and the contact person.
 You will need this information when you submit the filing.

 If you are injured, you must report your injury within 120 days of the accident.
-Failure to do so may mean you lose your rights to workers’ comp.
+Failure to do so may mean losing your workers’ comp rights.

 Document Your Work Injury

 Go to the doctor immediately after the accident to get checked out.
-That way, there is a medical record that shows how your injuries were caused by the accident, the medical treatment plan you are expected to follow, and any additional follow-up for your treatment.
-It’s important to follow the treatment plan and all your appointments.
+This creates a medical record.
+It shows how the accident caused your injuries.
+It also includes your treatment plan and any follow-up care you need.
+It’s essential to follow the treatment plan and all your appointments.

 The doctor, not your boss or insurance company, will decide whether you should return or restrict your duties.

-It may be in your best interest to keep a journal during this time that records doctor visits and any pain or other issues you may be experiencing following the accident.
+It might be helpful to keep a journal during this time.
+Write down your doctor visits and any pain or other issues you have after the accident.

 Find a Scranton Workman’s Comp Attorney